ericlenio/escreen/README.md

 or using an existing profile.
 My personal profile is the only profile so far, called `profile.lwprof`.

-**Step 2: set up your rcfile.** The rcfile is `$HOME/.escreenrc`.
+**Step 2: set up your initialization files.** The first initialization file is `$HOME/.escreenrc`.
 This is sourced by escreen at init time by the nodejs server.
 It may contain any valid nodejs commands, but in particular you should make a unique password for yourself like so:

     global.MY_PASSWORD = "2sCuk5iVuRXrGmmUjLfwFj8fZSsoldML";